Kernelised Normalising Flows: Discussion and Limitations

 One major drawback of existing normalising flow algorithms is their dependence on an abundance of training data.
 The introduction of kernels into these models may allow the application of flows in low-data settings.
 Additionally, in the era of increasingly large and complex models, energy consumption has become a significant concern.
-The reduction in parameters can contribute to energy savings.
-Notably, our models, owing to their low parameter complexity, were successfully trained without the need for a GPU.
-We anticipate that future research will continue to explore efficient methodologies and strive for reduced energy demands.
+Faster convergence can contribute to energy savings.
+Notably, our models, owing to their faster convergence and few hyperparameters needed fewer training runs than the neural-network counterparts.
+We anticipate that future research will continue to explore efficient methodologies and strive for reduced energy and data demands.